 Purpose of the CanTEST

 The CanTEST is a standardized English proficiency test used to determine if you are able to meet admission requirements of Canadian postsecondary institutions or fluency requirements of professional licensing associations.
-Furthermore, the scores will give you some idea of how much additional English language training you may need.

 Description of the CanTEST